 Planning for the Suffolk Incident Command System began in 2005 and still continues.
 Members of the Suffolk community have been certified by the Federal Emergency Management Agency (FEMA).

-The Incident Command Team, chaired by the director of Budget and Risk Management has two sub groups.
-The ICS Core Team is comprised of Suffolk Police, Environmental Health and Safety, Deans of Students, Risk Management, Human Resources, Facilities, Government and Community Relations, Public Affairs, and Information Technology.
-The Core Team meets weekly to discuss campus events, incidents and response efforts.
+The Incident Support Team is chaired by the Emergency Manager.
+The Incident and Support Team is comprised of representatives from the Suffolk University Police Department, Environmental Health and Safety, Deans of Students, Risk Management, Human Resources, Facilities, Government and Community Relations, Public Affairs, and Information Technology.
+The Incident and Support Team meets bi weekly to discuss campus events, incidents and response efforts.
 Examples of this group’s initiatives include adding phones and emergency number signage to all classrooms, developing policies for emergency response, adding emergency communication tools, H1N1 Planning, and response initiatives.

 In the event of a major emergency or campus shutdown affecting the Suffolk University community, you will automatically receive an emergency communication via voice mail and text messaging.
 In order to have the most effective notification process it is imperative that all Suffolk community members maintain up to date emergency contact information.
 Students should make sure that their information is up to date in the SAIL system and staff members need to report any changes to the their contact information to Human Resources.